hlfshell/alexa-telephonic/README.md

 This is a generic skill that you would have to copy each time, essentially making each person you want to be able to easily contact its own alexa skill, with their name being the invocation.

 #Warning
 So far, the NLP from Alexa's part is... well, poor.
 I'm working on that bit.
 It seems Amazon depends on enough examples and typecasting phrases enough that it can target and separate meaning within each phrase.
-Since we're not doing that, I'm afraid that the results are really, really poor for now.
+Since we're not doing that, the results can be quite poor.
+To combat this, Alexa will confirm with you the message that its about to send.
+This allows the user to cancel by saying "stop", "cancel", or "no".

 # Environment variables
 You'll have to set environment variables on deployment in order to get Alexa to properly contact the person in question.